umbraco/UmbracoDocs/getting-started/developing-websites-with-umbraco/README.md

 ---
 meta.Title: "Developing websites with Umbraco" meta.Description: "This section shows you some beginner tools and information to get your started with Umbraco.
 From making a local installation to extending the backoffice."
-versionFrom: 8.0.0
 ---
 # Developing websites with Umbraco

 Umbraco is built on top of a Microsoft MVC framework.
 You can build upon this technology to work alongside and extend the functionality in Umbraco.
 It is also designed to be pluggable so that you can replace key components with your own custom implementations if prefer.

 {% hint style="info" %}
-It is possible to build an Umbraco site without Visual Studio and the techniques on this page - see the [Creating websites with Umbraco](../Creating-websites-with-Umbraco) section.
+It is possible to build an Umbraco site without Visual Studio and the techniques on this page - see the [Creating websites with Umbraco](../creating-websites-with-umbraco.md) section.
 {% endhint %}

 This section is dedicated to introducing techniques that will help you get started with developing with an Umbraco site.
 You'll find out how to develop with the framework of an Umbraco project as well as how to extend and customize the Umbraco backoffice.